wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-freebsd-create-upload-vhd.md

 <properties
-   pageTitle="Create and upload a FreeBSD VM image | Windows Azure" description="Learn to create and upload a virtual hard disk (VHD) that contains the FreeBSD operating system to create an Azure virtual machine" services="virtual-machines" documentationCenter=""
+   pageTitle="Create and upload a FreeBSD VM image | Azure" description="Learn to create and upload a virtual hard disk (VHD) that contains the FreeBSD operating system to create an Azure virtual machine" services="virtual-machines" documentationCenter=""